edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Set volume for selected tracks

 Script shows window with input to set volume

+#### ek_Smart renaming depending on focus

+Renaming stuff for takes, items, markers, regions and tracks depending on focus

 #### ek_Toggle mute and offline FX for selected tracks